 Estimate for MVP includes only the basics – design and development of the features necessary to release quickly and start to get profits and quick user feedback (which is especially useful for young or risky business).

 The maximum estimate includes a full package of the feature the client would like to implement – it is more expensive but meets most of the client’s requirements (option for those who are not tightly limited in the budget).

 Maximum + means there is something special for your project, something you haven’t thought of (some additional product for the promotion of presentation).

-It is not easy to estimate time and budget for the project since it depends on the scale of the project, the technologies involved, type and level of specialists - there is no general precise amount of time and money needed to develop the product.
+It is not easy to estimate the time and budget for the project since it depends on the scale of the project, the technologies involved, the type, and level of specialists – there is no general precise amount of time and money needed to develop the product.

 The estimate of the app, website, illustrations or promo materials development will vary for different companies.
 But, to simplify the communication with the design and development agencies, and give you a general understanding of the process, we prepared a brief chart of the stages of the project.

 It will help you to understand if the estimate includes all the necessary tasks to complete the project and if the ratio of time and money for different stages is correct.